stratworld/strat/docsSrc/markdown/Guides/Hello World.md

 ```
 include "Http"
 ```
 Including Http lets us recieve Http events and tells lit this is a web server.
-You may notice that the include is within the service definition while most other languages put includes and exports at the top of a file.
+You may notice that the include is within the service definition while most other languages put includes and imports at the top of the file.
 In Lit you place includes within services to show that including Http modifies the HelloWorld service and shows includes play by the same scope and access control rules as functions.
 [Http](https://lit.build/Sources/Http) is a standard event source and part of the lit standard library.

 ###
 ```
-Http { method: "get", path: "\*" } ->
+Http { method: "get", path: "*" } ->
 ```
 This is an "event description", and its semantics are determined by the Http event source.
 The gist here is we're describing what type of Http event should be sent to the following function.
 This can be translated as "All Http get requests should be sent to the following function".